LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_exec_pols.rst

-The first of these, in which we parallelize the outer 'k' loop simply replaces the ``RAJA::loop_exec`` loop execution policy with the ``RAJA::omp_parallel_for_exec`` policy, which applies the same OpenMP directive we described for the C-style variant to the outer loop.
+The first of these, in which we parallelize the outer 'k' loop simply replaces the ``RAJA::loop_exec`` loop execution policy with the ``RAJA::omp_parallel_for_exec`` policy, which applies the same OpenMP directive to the outer loop we described for the C-style variant.

 The RAJA OpenMP collapse variant introduces the ``RAJA::statement::Collapse`` statement type.
 We use the ``RAJA::omp_parallel_collapse_exec`` execution policy type and indicate that we want to collapse all three loop levels in the second template argument ``RAJA::ArgList<2, 1, 0>``.
-The integer values in the list indicate the order of the loops in collapse operation:
+The integer values in the list indicate the order of the loops in the collapse operation:
-`k` (2) outer, 'j' (1) middle, and 'i' (0) inner.
+'k' (2) outer, 'j' (1) middle, and 'i' (0) inner.
 The integers represent the order of the lambda arguments and the order of the range segments in the iteration space tuple.